openenclave/openenclave/docs/DesignDocs/CustomAttestation.md

 /**
  * oe_get_registered_verifier_format_ids
  *
- * Get the unique identifiers of all registered verifiers.
+ * Get the evidence format identifiers of all registered verifiers.
  *
- * @param[out] format_ids The list of the format ids of the registered verifiers.
+ * @param[out] format_ids The list of the evidence format ids of the registered verifiers.
- * @param[out] format_ids_length The length of the format ids list.
+ * @param[out] format_ids_length The length of the evidence format ids list.
  * @retval OE_OK on success.
  * @retval Otherwise, returns the error code the plugin's function.
  */